-- Deliver a fully functional OSP as specified in this document and associated EirGrid specifications; - Comply with EirGrid's specifications, procedures, and policies as well as relevant standards, laws and legislation. - Ensure compliance with the Irish Grid Code. - Secure all necessary consents and third-party agreements to enable completion of the Works, and discharge any conditions therein; - Conduct all surveys (pre and post construction); - Prepare and maintain a project execution plan and detailed programme and provide regular reporting against key milestones; - Prepare, maintain, and implement a Quality Management Plan, as well as to inform EirGrid of any arising quality issues. - Ensure third party verification and certification as per OFS-GEN-004.
+- Deliver a fully reliable, safe and functional OSP as minimum specified in this document and associated EirGrid specifications; - Comply with EirGrid's specifications, procedures and policies as well as relevant standards, laws and legislation; - Ensure compliance with the Irish Grid Code. - Secure all necessary consents and third-party agreements to enable completion of the Works, and discharge any conditions therein; - Conduct all surveys (pre and post construction); - Prepare, and propose to EirGrid for review, and maintain a project execution plan and detailed programme and provide regular reporting against key milestones; - Prepare, and propose to EirGrid for review, maintain and implement a Quality Management Plan, as well as to inform EirGrid of any arising quality issues; - Ensure certifying authority verification and certification as per document OFS-GEN-004. - Prepare, maintain and implement an Interface Management Plan, interface registers and drawings; - Prepare, and propose to EirGrid for review, maintain and implement a Safety and Health Plan (as per Safety, Health & Welfare (Construction) Regulations 2013; - Prepare, and propose to EirGrid for review, appropriate safe systems of work, including but not limited to: method statements, procedures, operation and maintenance manuals, lifting plans and other documents with the associated risk assessments necessary to ensure all construction and commissioning works can be completed successfully and to the required HSE standards;

-- Prepare, maintain, and implement an Interface Management Plan, interface registers and drawings. - Prepare, maintain, and implement a Safety and Health Plan (as per Safety, Health & Welfare (Construction) Regulations 2013. - Prepare appropriate safe systems of work, including but not limited to: method statements, procedures, operation and maintenance manuals, lifting plans and other documents with the associated risk assessments necessary to ensure all construction operations can be completed successfully and to the required health, safety, quality and environmental standards; - Prepare, maintain, and implement an Environmental Management Plan. - Prepare, maintain, and implement an Inspection and Test Plan and inform EirGrid in due time of key test activities to allow attendance of EirGrid representatives. - Provide the required information for the Health & Safety File - Plan and execute all Pre-Commissioning and commissioning activities; - Provide training for EirGrid's nominated personnel; - Prepare an Operations and Maintenance (O&M) manual including method statements for repairing and replacing equipment; - Prepare and propose a spare parts strategy and spare parts holding; - Consider decommissioning in the design, prepare a decommissioning plan including method statements
+- Prepare and propose to EirGrid for review, maintain, and implement project specific reliability, availability, maintainability and safety by design (RAMS) strategy which links to health and safety, environment and service & maintenance strategies; - Prepare, and propose to EirGrid for review, maintain and implement an Environmental Management Plan; - Prepare, and propose to EirGrid for review, maintain and implement an Inspection and Test Plan and inform EirGrid in due time of key test activities to allow attendance of EirGrid representatives; - Provide the required information for the Health & Safety File: - Plan and execute all Pre-Commissioning and commissioning activities; - Provide training for EirGrid's nominated personnel; - Prepare and propose for EirGrid review an Operations and Maintenance (O&M) manual including method statements for repairing and replacing equipment for all platform/stations systems; - Prepare and propose a spare parts strategy and spare parts holding for EirGrid review; - Consider decommissioning in the design, prepare a decommissioning plan including method statements

-4.4 HEALTH AND SAFETY
+4.4 HEALTH SAFETY AND ENVIRONMENT

-The Customer shall observe and comply with all relevant and current statutory requirements, approved codes of practice and industry guidance as well as requirements from the respective Authorities on health, safety and environmental (HS&E) matters relevant to the Works.
+The Customer shall observe and comply with all relevant and current statutory requirements, approved codes of practice and industry guidance as well as requirements from the respective Irish Authorities on health, safety and environmental (HS&E) and where applicable maritime security matters relevant to the Works.

-The Customer shall be responsible for ensuring that all of the Customer's personnel and all of the Customer's supply chain personnel, (i.e. sub-contractors etc.) comply with all of the relevant HS&E legislation and that all personnel are appropriately trained and competent for the tasks they are required to undertake.
+The Customer shall be responsible for ensuring that all of the Customer's personnel and all of the Customer's supply chain personnel, (i.e. sub-contractors etc.) comply with all of the relevant HS&E legislation and that all personnel are appropriately trained, inducted and competent for the tasks they are required to undertake.

-The Customer shall also ensure that it is possible and practical for the future operation and maintenance of the Project to be performed safely and in compliance with all the appropriate statutory acts and regulations.
+The Customer shall also ensure that it is possible and practical for the future operation. service and maintenance of the Project to be performed safely and in compliance with all the appropriate statutory acts and regulations.